Don’t let student loans put your life on hold. Consolidate with this lender for more flexible repayments.

 - A copy of your transcript or diploma

 Wait for Discover to process your loan and verify your information.
-Review your promissory note carefully before signing it.
+If approved, review your promissory note carefully before signing it.
 You can cancel your loan without penalty within three days of signing your documents.
 Wait for Discover to disburse your funds.

 The whole process typically takes between 30 and 45 days from start to finish.
 After your funds are disbursed, you’ll start making repayments through its servicer, Great Lakes Higher Education Corporation.

 Although Discover is probably best known for its credit cards, Discover Student Loans is a division of Discover Financial Services that has been around for nearly 60 years.
 The student loans division also offers private undergraduate, graduate, MBA and health professional, law, residency and bar exam loans.

 Refinancing with Discover might not save you as much as other lenders, but it offers one option that many don’t: flexibility.
 Its multiple repayment assistance programs let you explore education and career opportunities by putting repayments on hold — or at least reducing them to something more affordable.